๐ŸชบEnvironmental Biology

 Why This Matters

-Your ecological footprint measures the total demand you place on Earth's ecosystems—and on the AP Environmental Science exam, you're being tested on your ability to connect individual choices to planetary-scale consequences.
+Your ecological footprint measures the total demand you place on Earth's ecosystems.
+In environmental biology, you're expected to connect individual choices to planetary-scale consequences.
 This isn't just about knowing that cars emit carbon; it's about understanding how consumption patterns, resource flows, and waste streams interact to determine whether human activity stays within Earth's carrying capacity.
 The ecological footprint concept ties directly to sustainability, environmental economics, and the broader question of whether current lifestyles are ecologically viable.

 Direct Emissions: What You Release Into the Atmosphere